2017 MnATSA conference

 The 21st annual MnATSA conference will be held April 19-21, 2017 at the Minneapolis Marriott Northwest in Brooklyn Park, Minnesota.
 We’re excited to have keynotes with Robin Wilson on conveying all our knowledge and expertise to others (media, courts, etc); Antonia Lassar presenting Post Traumatic Super Delightful; and David Hingsburger on sex and cognitively challenged offenders.

 Full day pre-con presenters on April 19 will be Robin Wilson on court testifying and writing assessments for courts; David Hingsburger on intellectually disabled offenders; Phil Rich on juveniles; and Elizabeth Griffin and David Delmonico on digital deviance.
-Half-day presentations on Wednesday include Michael Miner on treating pedophilia; Frances Williams on trauma informed care; Tom Edwards and Mike Cheney on working with challenging clients; Mary Kenning, Pamela Freske and others with a panel on ethics code and situations; Leslie Barfknecht and Ernest Marshall on Advanced Motivational Interviewing; the MN Autism Society with a basic primer plus a more advanced session teaching techniques for working with adults and juveniles with ASD; Katie Wheeler and others on cultural diversity; and Diane Neal and Katie Holmgren showing Pervert Park and moderating a discussion on it.
+Half-day presentations on Wednesday include Michael Miner on treating pedophilia; Frances Williams on trauma informed care; Tom Edwards and Mike Cheney on working with challenging clients; Mary Kenning, Pamela Freske and others with a panel on ethics code and situations; Leslie Barfknecht and Ernest Marshall on Advanced Motivational Interviewing; the MN Autism Society with a basic primer plus a more advanced session teaching techniques for working with adults and juveniles with ASD; Katie Wheeler and others on cultural diversity; and Diane Neal, Katie Holmgren, and Eric Janus showing “Untouchable” and moderating a discussion on it.

 Exhibitor and Sponsor Registration Form can be found HERE.

 Distinguished Service Award

 The MnATSA Board of Directors is seeking nominations for the 2017 MnATSA Distinguished Service Award.